How are you doing with managing PCOS? Are you making steady improvements, or do you feel frustrated with an inability to improve your situation?

 I've been taking fish oil concentrate for a long time.
 I intend to take some every day for the rest of my life.
 I hope you will too!

 Oh…by the way, have you heard about "neuroinflammation" -- inflammation in the brain?
 Have you heard about recent research showing a connection between inflammation and depression?
 Well, guess what?
 Fish oil can help with that!
-We'll talk more about this in a future newsletter.
 And fish oil in relation to breast cancer, too.
-Support our newsletter and get the highest quality, ultra-pure fish oil here.
+You can get the highest quality, ultra-pure fish oil here.

 Cani PD et al. Metabolic Endotoxemia Initiates Obesity and Insulin Resistance.
 Diabetes July 2007 vol. 56 no. 7 1761-1772